 Strengthening fitness for duty: REGDOC-2.2.4

-The Canadian Nuclear Safety Commission (CNSC) is proposing new regulatory requirements in REGDOC-2.2.4, Fitness for Duty, to provide reasonable assurance that workers who could pose a risk to nuclear safety or security at Canada’s high-security nuclear facilities are fit for duty and are not under the influence of alcohol or drugs.
+The Canadian Nuclear Safety Commission (CNSC) published new regulatory requirements in REGDOC-2.2.4, Fitness for Duty, Volume II: Managing Alcohol and Drug Use to provide reasonable assurance that workers who could pose a risk to nuclear safety or security at Canada’s high-security nuclear facilities are fit for duty and are not under the influence of alcohol or drugs.

 In nuclear facilities across Canada, nuclear safety and security is reliant on human performance.
 Recognizing this, the CNSC requires nuclear power plants (NPPs) to implement and maintain human performance programs, including programs to ensure that workers are fit for duty.
-An important element of being fit for duty is being free from the influence of alcohol or illicit drugs while at work and the responsible use of performance-altering medications while at work.
-The CNSC is proposing to strengthen fitness-for-duty regulatory requirements in relation to the alcohol and drug policy and programs, and alcohol and drug testing, to improve oversight of fitness for duty and overall facility safety.
+An important element of being fit for duty is being free from the influence of alcohol or drugs and the responsible use of performance-altering medications while at work.
+To improve oversight of fitness for duty and overall facility safety, the CNSC has strengthened fitness-for-duty regulatory requirements in relation to alcohol and drug policy and programs, and alcohol and drug testing.

 Fitness for duty

 But what exactly is fitness for duty?